 With IoT-powered smart meters, internet-connected devices that share data on electricity consumption with a utility company, consumers can become more energy-efficient.
 Based on the information provided by IoT systems and smart meter mobile apps, they can make smart decisions regarding electricity usage and take appropriate steps to tune their consumption.

-By applying various IoT applications, the electric power industry can dynamically adjust the tariffs to consumers, providing them with diverse tariffs and plans to subscribe.
+By applying various IoT applications, the electric power industry can dynamically adjust the tariffs to consumers, providing them with diverse tariffs and plans to subscribe to.

 Zero Net Energy Buildings

-IoT has the potential to significantly transform the electric power industry.
-It is all about the connection of assets, data and technology personalization.
+IoT has the potential to transform the electric power industry significantly.
+It is all about the connection of assets, data, and technology personalization.
 More and more devices and sensors are being connected to the digital world.
-By using post-time and real-time information with analytics, IoT can enhance the reliability of assets, reduce operational costs, eliminate unplanned downtime, letting electric power companies achieve higher productivity.
+By using post-time and real-time information with analytics, IoT can enhance the reliability of assets, reduce operational costs, and eliminate unplanned downtime, letting electric power companies achieve higher productivity.